 Are we losing the art of face to face communication?

-Published over 3 years ago by F F
+Published almost 4 years ago by F F

 This week I decided to do a little experiment.
 I put down the phone and the keyboard and I focused on face to face communication.
 I walked across the office to chat to colleagues and I took some extra time out to meet with my clients – much more than usual.
 I drank coffee, I went out to lunch – I engaged.
 Meeting people is an important part of what I do as a recruiter, however (actively) paying extra attention to the idea of liasing face to face with clients, colleagues and candiates made a very real difference.

 We are not the only ones to find that these so-called “soft skills” of communicating in a natural and open way (without the use of technology) are working in terms of relationships.
 Some of the biggest companies in the world are now stepping away from their phones and computers and engaging in real contact.

 It has only been in the last decade that people have started to work in a more flexible way with days spent at home and conferences taking place via skype or video link.
 Many businesses see this as being more efficient and workers love the flexibility that home working can give them.
 But does it mean that we are actually losing the art of face to face communication and therefore missing out on the many advantages?

 A study of more than 2,000 employees carried out by the National Association of Colleges ad Employers (NACE) has looked into the value of so-called “soft skills” to the UK economy.
 These soft skills include the ability to communicate clearly and with all people in any role.
 It was discovered that employees understand the importance of these skills but they lack the confidence to use them.
 The study which was carried out on behalf of some large businesses including McDonalds, also revealed that more than £88bn is lost to the UK economy due to a lack of these essential employment skills.